WiredUK/Graphity/README.md

 ## How to use Graphity

 1. Set up your DbContext as you would normally, ensuring it has been added to the DI container.
+2. Add the [Graphity Nuget package](https://www.nuget.org/packages/Graphity) to your project using the Visual Studio Nuget Package manager or from the command line:

+    ```
+    dotnet add package graphiql
+    ```

-2. In your `ConfigureServices` method in `Startup`, add Graphity to your container:
+3. In your `ConfigureServices` method in `Startup`, add Graphity to your container:

     ```c#
     services.AddGraphity<YourDbContext>();
     ```

-3. Add the Graphity middleware to your pipeline, this needs to happen before MVC if you are using it.
+4. Add the Graphity middleware to your pipeline, this needs to happen before MVC if you are using it.
 Add this line to the `Startup.Configure` method:

     ```c#
     app.UseGraphity();